Landing pages can serve different purposes – and they are all crucial to streamlining your sales funnels and generating revenue for your business.

 16. Understand buyers’ emotions that drive sales

 High-converting pages always pay attention to the psychological elements of buyers’ behavior.
-A professional copywriter should be able to utilize those elements (scarcity, the need to feel included, or fear of missing out) in order to drive more conversions.
+A professional copywriter should be able to utilize those elements (scarcity, the need to feel included, or the fear of missing out) to drive more conversions.

 17. Social proof

-Testimonials and other kinds of social proof (such as a large social media following) are of highest importance when the landing page visitor is nearly ready to buy.
+Testimonials and other social proof (such as a large social media following) are essential when the landing page visitor is nearly ready to buy.
 Social proof helps strengthen the feeling of security when making a purchase decision.
-It makes people feel that they’re in good hands and it bolsters their feeling of having made the right decision.
+It makes people feel that they’re in good hands and bolsters their feeling of having made the right decision.

 18. Trust elements